 Date ‘2002-06-7’::date means we are casting a string to date data type where ( expression::datatype ) is typecast, operator.

-The output of the above code is given below.
+The output of the code above is provided below.

-In Postgresql, we can add x days to date or add any number of days to any date using the function, so we will create a function using the procedure that will add days to any date.
+In PostgreSQL, we can add a specified number of days to a date using the function.
+Therefore, we will create a function using a procedure that adds days to any date.

 CREATE OR REPLACE FUNCTION add_days(days interval,new_date date) RETURNS date